wrgr/cppbook/assignments.md

 ### Core Assignment 40 - Questbridge Application Revision 1B

+Please continue to fill out your Questbridge application - do not do recommenders or anything that requests outside info - we are just practicing.
+Please turn in the following essays (short and long answers in one document, with prompts) to the webapp:

+##### Please write on ONE of the following topics (500 words):

+- Option 1: Tell us about one of your proudest achievements or moments and what it says about you.
+- Option 2: Reflect on a significant risk you have taken or an ethical dilemma you have faced.
+What action did you take and how did it change you?
+- Option 3: What do you admire most about your community?
+What would you improve?

+##### Tell us about a concept, theory, or subject that has piqued your intellectual curiosity.
+What steps have you taken or do you want to take to further explore that interest?
+(200 words)

+##### If you could meet a character from a book or a historical figure, who would it be and what would you ask them?
+(200 words)

+##### Short answers (225 characters/3 sentences each!):

+- What are your favorite books and/or movies?
+- What is your favorite source of inspiration?
+- How do you spend a typical weekend?
+- What is the compliment that you have been paid that you are most proud of?
+Who gave you the compliment?
+- After a challenging experience, how do you rejuvenate?
+- If you could change one thing about your high school, what would it be and why?
+- What would you contribute to your future college campus community?

 #### [](#ca041)

 ### Core Assignment 41 - College List 2

+Fill out the Online Form to narrow your list of schools to 18.
+The form fields are designed to help you learn more about each school that you are considering.
+Make sure that you are interested in attending every school on your list!
+And be sure to take into account feedback from version #1 of your list.
+To receive credit, please write detailed answers for each school, so that you can know if these are the right places for you.

+- Type: Dream-Reach-Match-Safety (you should have 3-6-6-3 or 4-5-5-4, for you DRMS categories)
+- Financial Aid Plan:  How are you going to pay for this school?
+You need a strategy!
+- How do I match:  Compare your GPA and SAT to the average or quartile range of admitted students.
+How competitive are you?

+*If you did not receive credit for college list 1, please check with us about how to proceed!*

 #### [](#ca042)